General Aviation Advisory Board

 British Balloon & Airship Club

-I started flying whilst at Hampton Grammar School with the CCF.
-Gliding A & B course, followed by Flying Scholarship at Cranfield.
-Went to Hamble College of Air Training in 1967, then joined BEA as a Second Officer flying Trident aircraft in 1969.
+Peter started flying whilst at Hampton Grammar School with the CCF, Gliding A & B course followed by a Flying Scholarship at Cranfield.
+He went to Hamble College of Air Training in 1967 and then joined BEA as a Second Officer flying Trident aircraft in 1969.

-After Tridents I flew the BAC 1-11 (mainly with the Internal German Service based in Berlin).
-I enjoyed a short spell flying the Lockheed L1011 Tristar, before gaining my command flying B1-11s based at Birmingham.
-My final appointment at Birmingham was as a Training Captain.
+After Tridents, Peter flew the BAC 1-11 (mainly with the Internal German Service based in Berlin) and enjoyed a short spell flying the Lockheed L1011 Tristar, before gaining his command flying B1-11s based at Birmingham.
+His final appointment at Birmingham was as a Training Captain.

 Master, Honourable Company of Air Pilots